Bipartite polygon models: entanglement classes and their nonlocal behaviour: Preliminaries

 {\it Transformations:} For any $n$-gon, the set of reversible transformations, contains $n$ reflections and $n$ rotations.
 For a given $n$, the elements $\mathcal{T}^s_k\in\mathbb{T}_n$ are given by,

 where $k\in\{1,2,\cdots,n\}$ and $s=\pm1$, with $s=+$ corresponding to the rotations and $s=-$ representing the reflections.
-Composition of such models we will discuss in the next section.
-In the following subsection we recall another prerequisite concept, the Hardy's nonlocality argument.
+The composition of such models will be discussed in the next section.
+In the following subsection, we recall another prerequisite concept, Hardy's nonlocality argument.